xware-gmbh/Seicento-XdevOpenIdAzure/XdevOpenIdAzure/Readme.md

-#OpenId Bibliothek von XDEV (Rapidclipse)
+#OpenId Library for XDEV (Rapidclipse)
-##Verwendung
-Wird in Seicento verwendet für die Anmeldung an das Azure AD (AAD) Die Biblithek wurde von XDEV zur Verfügung gestellt, ist aber nicht Teil der offiziellen Distribution.

-Daher muss diese (JAR) von XWware verwaltet werden (Maven Repo)
+##Usage
+Is used in Seicento (billing & salary) to authenticate the app against aad (Azure ad) The library was originally published by rapdiclipse germany - but is not part of the official distribution

-####Azure Maven Repo
+####Azure Maven Repo (private)

 <repository>
 <id>xwr-visualstudio.com-maven</id>